TeamOpenIndustry/UniversalModCore/src/main/resources/template/UMC.md

-You don't need to run anything manually, NoeGradle has done them for you
+You don't need to run anything manually, NeoGradle has done them for you